-It’s been sixteen years since I was diagnosed with Multiple Sclerosis.
+It’s been nineteen years since I was diagnosed with Multiple Sclerosis.
 These days, I don’t feel as though I’m simply living with the illness — I’m thriving.
 It hasn’t been easy getting to this point, but I truly believe that I’ve figured out how to control my symptoms and the progression of this terrible illness.
-I have been relapse-free for the past ten years and feel the best I’ve ever felt.
+I lived relapse-free for ten years during this illness and continue to feel the best I’ve ever felt despite experiencing new symptoms at the end of 2019.
 Some say that I’ve been lucky; I can’t disagree.
 But I also believe there is power in knowledge and strength in determination.
 As time passed, I became driven by the idea that I would not let a medical diagnosis control the outcome of my life.
 When I look back to the beginning of my life with MS, it’s hard to believe I’ve come this far …

 August 2001, lying in a hospital bed.

 Five days.
 Three MRIs.
 One prognosis.
 Visiting hours were over and I was all alone, numb from the waist down, propped up in my bed flipping through the channels on one of those tiny hospital room television sets.
 With nothing else worth watching, I stopped on some celebrity entertainment show to pass the time.
 There was a feature on Hollywood starlet Annette Funicello.
 Interesting enough — I loved her style and had always enjoyed watching her in those 1960s beach party flicks.
 But the topic of the hour was not about her acting career.
 She was in a wheelchair talking about Multiple Sclerosis, an illness she had been diagnosed with in 1987.
 An illness I didn’t know much about.